jeremyButtler/freezeTB/slidesAndWriting/writeUp.md

   spoligotypes, and builds a consensus using a sam file of Nanopore sequence reads mapped to the NC000962.3 (H32Rv) reference genome.
-The freezeTB reports the detected AMRs, the MIRU-VNTR lineages, the detected spoligotype, and the mean read depth per gene.
+FreezeTB also reports the detected AMRs, the MIRU-VNTR lineages, the detected spoligotype, and the mean read depth per gene.
-FreezeTb also makes a sam file with the consensus fragments.
+Also, output from freezeTb is a sam file with the consensus fragments.
-Upon request, freezeTB will also make graphs for the mean gene read depth and gene coverage.

 #### Read depth and coverage reports